COLOUR – workshop Bias in AI

 Group dialogue

-In an open dialogue at the end of the workshop the group discusses how they were confronted with their own bias.
-The differences between the rounds of labeling and the role the participants’ identities and their prejudices play while labeling photos are being discussed.
 It is discussed whether a different perspective emerges among the participants in the different rounds of labeling.
 Also the principles and applications of AI, the bias in AI come to the table.
-Ultimately it is discussed how the bias in AI impacts diversity and inclusion within organisations.
+Ultimately it is discussed how the bias impacts AI and its output and how it may affect diversity and inclusion within organisations.

 What do participants get out of it?
 What is the take away?